 Tower Fine Arts Center Rainbow Gallery (Rainbow Gallery on subsequent uses)

 Identify past and current students by their class years with an apostrophe before the year.
 A comma does not follow the year.
 Example: Warren “Koz” Kozireski ’82 is general manager at WBSU-FM 89.1.

 If a person has more than one degree from The College at Brockport, place a slash between the class years.
 Example: John Brown ’55/’57 addressed the crowd.

-alumni = male plural or general plural
+alumni = general plural

 The fundraising consortium at the College is known as the Brockport Foundation.
 Examples: The Brockport Foundation supports a variety of programs.
 The Foundation honored Bob O’Brien last March. (second reference with initial cap).

 Use “credits” wherever you refer to the units students earn in the courses they take; never use “credit hours.”
 Example: She earned 15 credits last semester.

 Wrong: She earned only six credit hours during her first semester.